1000nettles/hey-wait/README.md

 ## Settings :ballot_box_with_check:

 * **Restrict GM from Triggering Tiles:** If checked, triggering of the Hey, Wait! tiles will be locked down to only player's token movement and not the GM
+* **Warp Players:** If checked, triggering of a Hey, Wait! tile on a scene that a player isn't viewing will warp them to that scene.
+GMs will always be warped regardless
 * **Disable Tile Triggering Sound Effects:** If checked, the module will disable playing sound effects when anyone triggers Hey, Wait! tiles.
 This will disable it for all players

 ## Changelog :mag_right: